JamesOQ/Tunning-Up-Music-Highway/README.md

 ---

 ##### Conclusion
-Even under **highly conservative assumptions**, the intervention is cost-effective, yielding a net benefit of **\$3,541** for this 3.26-mile segment had this strategy been implemented in 2023.
+Even under **fairly conservative assumptions**, the intervention is cost-effective, yielding a net benefit of **6,688,384** for this 3.26-mile segment had this strategy been implemented in 2023.

 Do note that the actual number of crashes that happened on that highway segment is actually 25.